seanox/virtual-environment/launcher/README.md

 # Launcher
-A portable program launcher specially developed for the Seanox Virtual Environment with a full-screen tile optics that can also be used standalone and independently.
+A portable program launcher specially developed for the Seanox Virtual Environment with a full-screen tile-based interface that can also be used standalone and independently.

 <img src="Resources/animation.gif"/>

-Focus is fast keyboard usage -- open a program with three keys.
+Focus is on fast keyboard usage -- open a program with three keys.
 Through the global hotkey even when the launcher is not visible.

 # Features
 - Full screen overlay user interface